 The spotlight page is how others can view and interact with your Repl.

 Replit's multiplayer feature allows users to collaborate on code simultaneously in real-time.

 With the basics of coding on Replit under your belt, you can quickly get started on your new project.
-To learn more about Workspace features, check out this collection of docs.
+To learn more about Workspace features, check out our other workspace docs.
 If you're ready to dive in, check out the Templates page or follow along with one of our tutorials.
 If you need more help, reach out to the Replit community for assistance.